Advice and information for patients

 When should I see my doctor or physiotherapist?

-Many episodes of elbow pain get better or improve on its own, or with the self-management approaches as discussed above.
+Many episodes of low back pain get better or improve on their own, or with the self-management approaches as discussed above.

 However you should seek medical advice for the following: